dipshojol/myEffect/README.md

-- Setting up local server: open terminal and run 'npm install' in root directory and in 'view' directory. (it will install all the dependencies)
+- Setting up local server: open terminal and run 'npm install' in root directory and in 'client' directory. (it will install all the dependencies)

 - Start backend server: in terminal type "npm start" from root directory